Home Privacy Policy

 Your right to object to automated decision-making

+You can object to decisions made about you using your information and undertaken by purely automated means.
 If you do so, we will arrange for someone to assess the automated decision and confirm the outcome of this assessment to you.

 Your right to object to processing